 Term.
-This Agreement shall be in force and effect beginning on the date execution of this Agreement by the Seller and ending July 31, 2001 (the "Term").
+This Agreement shall be in force and effect beginning on the date execution of this Agreement by the Seller and ending August 31, 2001 (the "Term").
 The provisions of Section 3, Confidentiality, shall survive any termination of this Agreement, as necessary for them to expire according to their terms as expressed in that section.

 Exclusivity.
-In consideration of the efforts to be expended by Seller in providing information with respect to the Assets and the dedication of time away from billable and other remunerative activity as well as exclusivity as described below, Buyer agrees to pay Seller One Hundred and Twenty Five Thousand Dollars ($125,000) as an earnest payment “Earnest Payment”, within Five (5) days of the execution of this Agreemetnt.
-Seller hereby grants to Buyer, during the Term of this Agreement (the "Exclusivity Period") the exclusive right to pursue the Project with Seller.
-During the Exclusivity Period Seller shall not work with any other persons with regard to the Project or other transaction involving the Assets.
+In consideration of the efforts to be expended by Seller in providing information with respect to the Assets and the exclusivity rights granted below, Buyer agrees to pay Seller ________________ Dollars ($___________) as an earnest payment “Earnest Payment”, within ___ days of the execution of this Agreement.
+In consideration of the efforts to be expended by Buyer in undertaking its due diligence review of the Project and Assets, Seller hereby grants to Buyer, during the Term of this Agreement (the "Exclusivity Period") the exclusive right to pursue the Project with Seller.
+During the Exclusivity Period Seller shall not work with any other persons with regard to the Project or pursue any other transaction involving the Assets.
 The Earnest Payment shall be credited against the agreed upon purchase price for the Assets set forth in the Definitive Agreement(s).
-If the parties do not complete a sale of the Assets, Seller shall retain the Earnest Payment without further obligation to Buyer.
+If the Parties do not complete a sale of the Assets, Seller shall retain the Earnest Payment without further obligation to Buyer.

 Confidentiality.
-All confidential information exchange between the Parties pursuant to this Agreement shall be subject to the terms of that certain Confidentiality Letter Agreement between SSI, CCI, and ENA dated February 21, 2001.
+All confidential information exchanged between the Parties pursuant to this Agreement shall be subject to the terms of that certain Confidentiality Letter Agreement between SSI, CCI, and ENA dated February 21, 2001.

 Representations and Warranties.
 Each Party hereby represents and warrants to the other Party that this Agreement (a) has been validly executed and delivered, (b) has been duly authorized by all action necessary for the authorization hereof, and (c) is the legal, valid and binding obligation of such Party, enforceable in accordance with its terms.